StochLab/SlopedTerrainLinearPolicy/README.md

 **Note:**

-1. The test policies are by default loaded from the path *experiments/**given_logdir_name**/iterations/best_policy.npy"*, if not specified it loads the best ever policy pre trained by us.
+1. The test policies are by default loaded from the path *experiments/**given_logdir_name**/iterations/best_policy.npy"*, if not specified it loads the best ever policy pre-trained by us.
 2. For loading the policies from other directories, you might have to change the path from within the *test_policy.py* file.